-Dr. Alexander Kaufman, an associate professor of political science, has made an impressive contribution to political theory with his book Rawls’s Egalitarianism, recently published by Cambridge University Press.
+Dr. Alexander Kaufman, an associate professor of political science, has made a major contribution to political theory with his book Rawls’s Egalitarianism, recently published by Cambridge University Press.

 After developing an interest in politics, Kaufman chose to attend law school with hopes of becoming involved in the public sector.
 He spent the early years of his career gaining experience in corporate law, where he found that despite his years in law school, many fundamental questions regarding justice and equality remained unanswered.
 Moving into academia and political theory at the University of Chicago, he focused his dissertation and Ph.D. studies on the philosophy of Kant.

 “The undergraduate courses I teach [at UGA] had a big effect on the direction I’ve taken,” Kaufman recalls.
 “Given that the study of theorists such as Kant require intense background reading and previous knowledge, I decided to focus [my undergraduate courses] on John Rawls, a more modern theorist oriented by Kant’s teachings.”